Being Nutritious

 • Meanwhile, make the sauce.
 Combine all sauce ingredients in a blender, and blend on high until smooth.

 • Transfer beets and carrots to serving dish.
-Drizzle with sauce, and sprinkle with chopped dill, if desired.
-Serve immediately.
+Drizzle with half sauce, and sprinkle with chopped dill, if desired.
+Serve immediately, with extra sauce on the side.

 Nutrition